1973 Western Samoan general election

 General elections were held in Western Samoa on 24 February 1973.
-All candidates ran as independents and voting was restricted to matai and citizens of European origin ("individual voters"), with the matai electing 45 MPs and Europeans two.
-Following the election, Fiame Mata'afa became Prime Minister for a second term, having previously held the office between 1959 and 1970.
+All candidates ran as independents and voting was restricted to Faʻamatai and citizens of European origin ("individual voters"), with the matai electing 45 MPs and Europeans two.
+Following the election, Fiamē Mataʻafa Faumuina Mulinuʻu II became Prime Minister for a second term, having previously held the office between 1959 and 1970.

 Campaign

 Prior to the elections, candidates were decided upon at meetings of chiefs.
 If there was unanimity, only one candidate would be put forward; if there were disagreements, multiple candidates would be nominated.
 A total of 160 candidates contested the elections, with twelve seats having only one candidate (seven of whom were incumbents), who were returned unopposed.
 Former Prime Minister Mata'afa, who held one of the four highest chiefly titles, was challenged by Aupito Tulaniu, an opponent of the domination of Samoan society by chiefs.
 His candidacy was regarded by several chiefs as the 'work of the devil'.